Dawn at the Sultan Ahmed Camii (‘Sultan Ahmed Mosque’), Istanbul, Turkey. (Photo copyright © by Kaj Halberg)

 Madan father and daughter in the village of Al-Eshan.
 (Photo copyright © by Kaj Halberg)

 This street vendor in Istanbul, Turkey, is roasting chestnuts (Castanea sativa).
-You may read more about chestnuts on the page Nature: Nature’s patterns.
+This species is described on the page Nature: Nature’s patterns.
 (Photo copyright © by Kaj Halberg)

 Happy children, Kamal, Madura, Indonesia.
 (Photo copyright © by Kaj Halberg)